Tencent/tdesign-vue-next/README.md

 English | [简体中文](./README-zh_CN.md)

-TDesign Vue Next is a UI component library for Vue 3 and desktop application..
+TDesign Vue Next is a UI component library for Vue 3 and desktop application.

 # 🎉 Features